University-of-Bergen/indoor-microbiome-lung-health/README.md

 The data used in this study is available through Zenodo:
 👉 https://doi.org/10.5281/zenodo.15292469

-It includes sample metadata, taxonomy tables, and genus-level relative abundance data for indoor airborne bacterial exposure and lung function analysis.
+It includes sample metadata, OTUs table,taxonomy tables, and genus-level relative abundance data for indoor airborne bacterial exposure and lung function analysis.

 ## Citation